teolzr/schema-diff/README.md

-# schema-diff
+# api-schema-diff

 Detect **breaking changes** between API schemas (OpenAPI / JSON Schema) in a **deterministic, CI-friendly** way.

-`schema-diff` is a CLI tool designed to answer one question reliably:
+`api-schema-diff` is a CLI tool designed to answer one question reliably:

 > **"Will this schema change break existing clients?"**